 Network Master can mount the shared folder of the networked PC.
+The following procedure is explained, assuming "test" folder is created on the PC.

 - 1. Create the folder in the PC. - 2.
-Right-click on the folder and click Property. - 3.
-Click Sharing tab, and click Share button to set shared.
+Right-click on the folder and click Properties. - 3.
+Click the Sharing tab, and click Share to set shared.

+- 4. On the Windows Start menu, click Control Panel. - 5.
+Click System and write down the domain name.

+- 6. Click Control Panel Home and click Network and Sharing Center.

+- 7. Click Change adapter settings.

+- 8. Click the network icon and click View status of this connection.

+- 9. In Status dialog box, click Details.

+- 10. Record IPv4 address.

-- 4. Connect an Ethernet network cable to the LAN connector on your Network Master and link this to a Local Area Network. - 5.
-Assign an IP address to the Network Master.
-This is done in the $\it Ethernet$ available in the $\it Network$ screen as described in the $\it Graphical User Interface$ chapter. - 6.
-Select Mount Remote Folder in the File Sharing settings. - 7.
-Enter the IP address of networked PC, User name, Folder name etc. Note that enter User name of User Account of the PC. - 8.
-Touch Apply.
-If the remote folder has mounted, "CONNECTED" will be shown.
-Then close dialog box. - 9.
-Touch File Manager icon in Instruments Toolbar.
-The PC shared folder will be mounted to the instrument Internal¥remote folder.
+11. Connect an Ethernet network cable to the LAN connector on your Network Master and link this to a Local Area Network.

+- 12. Assign an IP address to the Network Master.
+This is done in the Ethernet available in the Network screen as described in the Graphical User Interface chapter. - 13.
+Select Mount Remote Folder in the File Sharing settings. - 14.
+Enter the IP address (step 10), domain (step 5), user name, folder name and other information.

+Note that enter User name of User Account of the PC.

+- 15. Touch Apply.
+If the remote folder has mounted successfully, you will see "CONNECTED" is shown at Mount Status.
+Touch \mathbf{OK} to close dialog box. - 16.
+On Instruments Toolbar, touch File Manager () icon.
+Now, you can see the shared folder is mounted to Internal\remote.